 “Another unique option I can offer patients is a Vitrase injection, which can reduce pain,” Dernbach said.

 Treatment focuses on pain reduction rather than removing the growth.
-With surgery, there is a higher rate of recurrence and regrowth of the mass.
 People experience prolonged recovery times after surgery since incisions and scarring are at the bottom of foot.
 “Surgery can be successful, but it’s not necessarily right for all people based on their activity level,” Dernbach said.
 “We’ll look at other options to manage pain before exploring surgery.”

 Dr. Dernbach recommends seeking care when you see changes in your foot or if pain starts affecting the things you enjoy doing.